Sign in

 Looking at the image on the right we can see that a vehicle takes a turn about an axis of rotation and for all the tires to roll without sliding sideways it is necessary for them to be exactly perpendicular to the line joining the axis of rotation and the center of the tyre.
 This is the basic reason why the inner wheel of the front axle turns at a higher angle than the outer wheel.

-2. The vehicle swept path i.e the area that a vehicle requires while making a turn is substantially increased with rigid axles.
-This can clearly be seen in the below image[2].
+2. The vehicle swept path, i.e., the area that a vehicle requires while making a turn is substantially increased with rigid axles.
+This can clearly be seen in illustrative examples.

-4. The slipping and sliding of wheels will also exert excess lateral forces on chassis which can limit the weight carrying capacity of it as the maximum load that it can carry without these unnecessary forces will surely be higher.
+4. The slipping and sliding of wheels will also impose excessive lateral forces on the chassis, potentially limiting its weight-carrying capacity as the maximum load without these unnecessary forces would likely be higher.

 What are the various mechanisms for steering axles?

-There are many types of mechanisms developed for steering axles of articulated trailers.
-Some of them are highlighted below :
+Various mechanisms have been developed for steering axles of articulated trailers.
+Below are several noteworthy types:

 1. Self Steering type:

-This is a popular mechanism used in most of the applications.
-There is no control over the steer angle but the wheels steer themselves by the forces developed while steering.
-There are two types of self-steering mechanisms :
+This is a popular mechanism used in most applications.
+While there is no control over the steer angle, the wheels guide themselves through the forces developed during steering.
+Two types include:

 • Free Castering Type: